mesosphere-backup/open-docs/tutorials/service-discovery.md

 ## Marathon Example Definitions

 Below are some example Marathon application definitions for typical services run on a cluster.
-To use these, [Docker](https://www.docker.com/) will need to be installed on each slave node.
+To use these, [Docker](https://www.docker.com/) will need to be installed on each agent node.

 These address containers that use *host* based networking.
 Using *bridge* networking requires some extra work to allow services inside the container to resolve the proxy (see [building your own bridge](https://docs.docker.com/articles/networking/#building-your-own-bridge) for how this might be accomplished).